The Kingdom of God Today

 The law and the prophets were until John.
 Since that time the kingdom of God has been preached, and everyone is pressing into it'".

-Believers need to keep in mind that when the Holy Spirit came on the Day of Pentecost He brought Christ's complete New Covenant Kingdom teachings with Him as Jesus said:
+When the Holy Spirit came on the Day of Pentecost He brought Christ's complete New Covenant Kingdom teachings with Him.

 In Jesus' name.
 Amen.